electricbookworks/ebw-training/must-have-tech-skills/text/04-version-control.md

 This approach makes a bunch of useful things possible:

-- Backup and restore: each snapshop (commit) is saved, usually to a safe place online, and you can find and roll back to it.
+- Backup and restore: each snapshot (commit) is saved, usually to a safe place online, and you can find and roll back to it.
 - Synchronization: each team member can get the latest version of a project online anywhere, any time.
 - Reset your work: if you really break your own copy of a project, you can just throw it away and check out the last working version of the original again.
 - Find old, hidden mistakes: sometimes you discover that a mistake was introduced a long time ago, and you want to see when and how that happened.
 You can see the history of *any one paragraph of text*.